seerajakonnur/Machine-Learning/PPI_network_enhancement/Readme.md

 ## Amino Acid Property Calculation:
-•	Calculate the amino acid properties for all the motifs involved using specific codes (provide these codes or link to them if available).
+•	Calculate the amino acid properties for all the motifs.
+The code attributes.py calculates charge, hydrophobic ratio, aromaticity, aliphatic index properties using the modlamp Python package.
+Instability Index, isoelectric point, boman index, kidera properties (10) are calculated using R codes boman_ii_ip.r and kidera.r

 ## Supervised Machine Learning:
 • Algorithm Used: A supervised machine learning algorithm, specifically a Random Forest classifier, was used to classify the predicted proteins (from PSA) as interacting or non-interacting with a particular pathogen protein.